 Duration Of The Internship in Palestine

-Engage in Palestine accepts applications year-round (Summer, Winter, Fall, and Spring) from individuals looking to intern with our Palestinian organisation for a period of between 1 to 13 weeks.
+Engage in Palestine accepts applications year-round (Summer, Winter, Fall, and Spring) from individuals looking to intern with our Palestinian organization for a period of between 1 to 13 weeks.

 The participants themselves decide when they would like to start and end their program.
-We are very flexible with starting dates and with the duration of program.
+We are very flexible with starting dates and the duration of the program.

 How Do I Get To Hebron?

-Unfortunately, Palestine does not have any airports in the West Bank or the Gaza strip.
+Unfortunately, Palestine does not have any airports in the West Bank or the Gaza Strip.
 Palestinians use the airports in Jordan or Egypt to travel abroad instead.
-International interns in Palestine may also fly to Israeli airports and then cross into Hebron in the West bank.
+International interns in Palestine may also fly to Israeli airports and then cross into Hebron on the West Bank.

 The easiest way to get to Hebron and the Engage in Palestine :